apollographql/rover/docs/source/configuring.md

 Apollo uses information about your git environment when running `check` and `push` commands This context is used to impprove the experience in Apollo Studio.
 This includes the remote url of your git repository (stripped of any usernames/passwords), commit sha, commiter, and branch name.

-This information powers the ability to be able to link to a specific commit from the checks or history tabs in studio, making it easier to track down where schema changes were proposed or published.
+This information powers the ability to be able to link to a specific commit from the checks or history tabs in Apollo Studio, making it easier to track down where schema changes were proposed or published.

 <img src="./assets/checks-git-info.png" alt="Checks info in Apollo Studio" width="400">